 After consuming truffles you will start noticing the first effects after about 30 to 60 minutes.
 The duration of an average truffle trip ranges between 4 and 6 hours, with a peak usually in the first two hours.
 Everyone experiences the usage of truffles in their own different way, but here we describe the most reported effects.

-We speak of a bad trip when someone is no longer enjoying his trip and becomes anxious.
+We speak of a bad trip when someone is no longer enjoying their trip and becomes anxious.
 Especially the thought that a trip will not stop can be frightening.
 It’s advisable to ensure yourself in advance that truffles will always stop working after a few hours.
 It’s also nice to have others around during your trip who can remind you of this fact.
 You can also try to change the situation you’re in.
 For example, change the music that is playing, eat or drink something, go inside when you are outside, or the other way around.
 Talk to the person who is having a bad trip with light conversation.
 Tell him or her that the trip will end.

 As a general rule, truffles will amplify the mood you are in.
 Only use truffles when you are feeling well, both physically and mentally.
 Take truffles in a safe and quiet environment .
 Most people find that a location in the countryside makes for the most beautiful experience.
 Preferably, don’t have anything planned the day after your trip, so you have time to rest and evaluate your experience.